FDIC recordkeeping plan poses problems for banks, fintechs

 SOPA Images/Photographer: SOPA Images/LightR

-WASHINGTON — The post-Synapse-bankruptcy rules holding banks accountable for the money fintechs place with them could keep consumers' funds safe, but might also lead to blinding headaches for banks, experts warned.
+WASHINGTON — The post-Synapse-bankruptcy rules holding banks accountable for the money fintechs place with them could keep consumers' funds safe but might also lead to blinding headaches for banks, experts warned.

-If banks are responsible for keeping track of the custodial deposit accounts they hold for fintech partners, they could avoid much of the customer heartache that accompanied last spring's bankruptcy of middleware provider Synapse — but the new Federal Deposit Insurance Corp. regulations could also make it difficult for banks and fintechs to work together, bank lawyers and trade groups said.
+If banks are responsible for keeping track of the custodial deposit accounts they hold for fintech partners, they could avoid much of the customer heartache that accompanied last spring's bankruptcy of middleware provider Synapse Financial — but the new Federal Deposit Insurance Corp. regulations could also make it difficult for banks and fintechs to work together, bank lawyers and trade groups said.

 The recently unveiled FDIC proposal requires banks to maintain detailed records of the beneficial owners of custodial deposit accounts.
 If a bank fails, the rule could ensure deposit insurance can be accurately allocated.
 Banks must forge contracts with partners, including fintechs, to provide them with the necessary data to track ownership of funds, particularly for high-activity accounts used for frequent transactions.